nchen55555/recruiting/README.md

 This project was programmed through TypeScript and Next JS.
 To test and run locally, please refer to the README file under `my-app`.
 All code is organized under the `my-app/src` directory where `app` houses direct client and server side logic and `components` represents the internal and external UIs that have been downloaded and integrated into the application.
-Within `app` you will find that the main logic/form page can be accessed within the `page.tsx` [file](https://github.com/nchen55555/recruiting/blob/main/my-app/src/app/page.tsx) with pages for success and error branching from that page depending on submission in the `success` and `error` directories. `api` houses the server-side logic for GreenHouse API calls and email.
+Within `app` you will find that the main logic/form page can be accessed within the `page.tsx` [file](https://github.com/nchen55555/recruiting/blob/main/my-app/src/app/page.tsx) with pages for success and error after submission in the `success` and `error` directories. `api` houses the server-side logic for GreenHouse API calls and email.

 ## Contributing